Christian Akande Kotchoni

-Christian Akande Kotchoni (born 20 July 1988 in Parakou) is a Beninese international football player who currently plays for Türk Ocağı.
+Christian Akande Kotchoni (born 20 July 1988 in Parakou) is a Beninese international footballer who plays as a striker for Türk Ocağı.

 Career

 Akane began his career with Cheminots Cotonou than joined in January 2008 to Denizlispor, played his first game in the Süper Lig on 13 January 2009 vs. Bursaspor and scored than on 10 February 2009 his first goal against Konyaspor.
 After six months was loaned out on 4 August 2008 to Kartalspor and played his first match on 1 September 2008 vs Altay Izmir.
 He left in summer 2009 the Turkey and his club Denizlispor to return to Benin, who signed for Requins de l'Atlantique FC.